RossClarkScotland/Automotive_Vocab_Trainer/README.md

 # **English for Automotive Engineers**

-_English for Automotive Engineers_ is the minimum viable project for a mobile-first web application to help advanced English learners learn automotive industry-related vocabulary.
+_English for Automotive Engineers_ is the minimum viable project for a web application to help advanced English learners learn automotive industry-related vocabulary.
 The app supplements the textbook for an advanced English course, also entitled English for Automotive Engineers, at the Technical University Munich.